hwiards/TeX/README.md

 # TeX
-A collection of TeX Files that may be usefull to others
+A collection of TeX Files that may be usefull to others.